community-privacy/community-privacy.github.io/_pages/application.md

 - For the holistic cohort: diversity of backgrounds, perspectives, proficiencies, skillsets, communities, cultures, locations, etc.; potential for long-term collaboration in the ecosystem; community impact

 For a successful residency, we value both high quality collaborative outputs as well as longer-term relationship and community building.

+---

+## External Funding

+Those looking for external funding may look into:
+- The Ethereum Foundation's Ecosystem Support Program offers a [Small Grants](https://esp.ethereum.foundation/applicants/small-grants) program.
+- The NLNet Foundation maintains an [Active funds](https://nlnet.nl/funding.html) program for projects focused on "open hardware, open software, open data or open standards."
+- The Open Tech Fund has also compiled a large list of potential funds and [Alternative Sources of Suppprt](https://docs.opentech.fund/otf-application-guidebook/appendix-iv-alternative-sources-of-support) for funding projects in "internet freedom, journalism, software development, and human rights."